Antoine Faivre: Thought

-Antoine Faivre affirmed occultism, gnosticism and hermeticism share a set of common characteristics that include the faith in the existence of secret and syncretistic concordances -both symbolic and real- between the "macrocosm and the microcosm, the seen and the unseen, and indeed all that is".
-Those doctrines believe in alchemic transmutation and on an initiatric transmission of knowledge from a master to his pupil.
+Antoine Faivre believed that occultism, gnosticism and hermeticism share a set of common characteristics that include the faith in the existence of secret and syncretistic correspondences – both symbolic and real – between the "macrocosm and the microcosm, the seen and the unseen, and indeed all that is".
+Those doctrines believe in alchemic transmutation and on an initiatic transmission of knowledge from a master to his pupil.